extnet/docs.ext.net/guides/getting_started.md

 ### Project setup

-Within your ASP.NET Core web project, a few configuration options must be included.
+Within your ASP.NET web project, a few configuration options must be included.

 After installing the **Ext.NET.Classic** package using NuGet or the `dotnet` CLI, please add the following individual `Ext.Net` related configurations within your projects **Startup.cs** file: